Baylor > Campus Recreation > Intramurals > Sports & Schedules > Flag Football

 - No tackling.
 Flag and touch football is a non contact sport.
 Players cannot block with your hands; you must move your feet to screen defenders.

 - The referee's decisions are final in matters pertaining to the game.

 - Runners are not allowed to guard the flag by:

 - Placing or swinging the hand or arm over the flag belt.

 - Placing the ball in possession over the flag belt.

 - In order to be eligible to compete in the All-University Tournament, teams must:

-- Obtain a cumulative rating of B (3.0) sportsmanship ranking during the regular season.
+- Obtain a cumulative sportsmanship rating of 3.0 during the regular season.

-- The top two teams from each pool receive an automatic bid to the All-University Championships.
-In addition, at-large bids will be awarded at the discretion of the Championship Selection Committee.
+- In addition, at-large bids will be awarded at the discretion of the Championship Selection Committee.